technologyashands/technologyashands.github.io/_artists/oblik-atelier.md

 ---

 Mia Hebib of Oblik Atelier hand forms all of her unique jewelry pieces.
 For this show, Mia is interested in exploring how scanning and 3D printing a copy of her hand formed piece yields different or similar results.
-We'll be seeing both the hand formed piece as well as it's 3D printed sister to explore the differences!
+We'll be seeing both the hand formed piece as well as it's 3D printed version to explore the differences!

 ##PROCESS